Skip to main content

 Setting

-The research will take place in elementary schools in Indiana and Kansas in urban, suburban, and rural settings.
+The research took place in elementary schools in Indiana, Kansas, Virginia, and Missouri in urban, suburban, and rural settings.

 Sample

-Approximately 22 paraprofessionals, 22 teachers, and 10 administrators will participate in the iterative development process.
-In addition, a team of content and school-based experts comprised of researchers (in the areas of implementation science, evidence-based practices for students with autism, nonverbal students, paraprofessional training, and coaching) and district personnel will participate in the development of the intervention.
-For the pilot study, the sample will include 50 teacher-paraprofessional dyads and approximately 100 of their students with MSDD.
+A total of 21 paraprofessionals, 14 teachers, and 9 administrators participated in the focus groups in the first 2 years.
+In addition, a team of content and school-based experts comprised of researchers (in the areas of implementation science, evidence-based practices for students with autism, nonverbal students, paraprofessional training, and coaching) and district personnel participated in the development of the intervention.
+For the feasibility and usability studies, the sample included three teacher-paraprofessional dyads and five of their students with MSDD.
+For the pilot study, the sample included 18 teachers and 20 paraprofessionals and 20 of their students with MSDD.

 Intervention

-The project will result in a professional development package, Para-Impact, designed to train teachers to implement PBC as a mechanism to train, provide feedback, and monitor the progress of paraprofessionals' delivery of systematic instruction (i.e., data collection, reinforcement, prompting, and error correction) to students with MSDD.
+Para-Impact is designed to train teachers to implement PBC as a mechanism to train, provide feedback, and monitor the progress of paraprofessionals' delivery of systematic instruction (which includes data collection, reinforcement, prompting, and error correction) to students with MSDD.
 With PBC, an educator and a coach collaborate to improve implementation of practices and problem solve through shared goals and action planning, focused observation, and reflection and feedback.
-Para-Impact will include the following components for supervising teachers: (1) web-based learning modules to improve teachers' knowledge and skills around implementing PBC; (2) supporting materials, such as case studies and video exemplars; (3) progress monitoring tools to assess paraprofessionals' fidelity of implementation; and (4) a coaching manual.
-In addition, Para-Impact will include the following components for paraprofessionals: (1) web-based instructional modules to improve paraprofessionals' procedural knowledge of systematic instruction and (2) supporting materials, such as case studies and video exemplars to show how implementation of systematic instruction may vary across settings and students.
-First, supervising teachers will be trained in PBC by completing learning modules and meeting with a PBC coach (project staff).
-Paraprofessionals will be enrolled by supervising teachers and will complete the online modules.
-Teachers will be coached by a trained PBC coach (e.g., instructional coach, special education coordinator, lead teacher) around implementing PBC with fidelity and, in turn, they will provide coaching and feedback to paraprofessionals around implementing systematic instruction with fidelity.
-Teachers will fade coaching for skills that paraprofessionals master and continue to monitor over time.
+Para-Impact includes the following components for supervising teachers: (1) web-based learning modules on how to implement PBC; (2) supporting materials, such as case studies and video exemplars; (3) progress monitoring tools to assess paraprofessionals' fidelity of implementation; and (4) a coaching manual.
+In addition, Para-Impact includes the following components for paraprofessionals: (1) web-based instructional modules on how to provide systematic instruction and (2) supporting materials, such as case studies and video exemplars to show how implementation of systematic instruction may vary across settings and students.
+For the purpose of the project, supervising teachers were trained in PBC by completing learning modules and meeting with a PBC coach (project staff).
+Paraprofessionals were enrolled by supervising teachers and completed the online modules.
+Teachers were coached by a trained PBC coach around implementing PBC with fidelity and, in turn, they provided coaching and feedback to paraprofessionals around implementing systematic instruction with fidelity.
+Teachers faded coaching for skills that paraprofessionals mastered and continued to monitor them over time.

 Research design and methods

-In Year 1, Para-Impact —including the instructional modules, coaching materials, training manuals, and supporting tools — will be developed based on input from teachers, paraprofessionals, school administrators, and a team of content and school-based experts.
-The research team will develop prototypes of modules and obtain feedback through focus groups with teachers, paraprofessionals, and school administrators.
-Modules will be further revised based on feedback and presented to a team of content and school-based experts for additional feedback.
-The revised modules will then be presented in a second round of focus groups and final revisions will be made before the creation of the web-based versions.
-In Year 2, three multiple-baseline single-case design studies will be conducted to evaluate the feasibility, usability, and preliminary promise of Para-Impact and inform further revisions.
-Interviews will be conducted with participating teachers and paraprofessionals at the end of the studies to obtain additional feedback on the feasibility.
-The intervention will be revised based on this feedback and results of the single-case design studies.
-In Year 3, a randomized controlled trial will be conducted to assess the promise of Para-Impact for improving (1) teachers' coaching fidelity; (2) paraprofessionals' implementation of systematic instruction and overall instruction; (3) students' active engagement, academic responding, on-task behavior, and progress on individualized educational goals; and (4) classroom climate and teacher-paraprofessional collaboration.
+The initial version of Para-Impact—including the instructional modules, coaching materials, training manuals, and supporting tools—was developed based on input from teachers, paraprofessionals, school administrators, and a team of content and school-based experts.
+The research team developed prototypes of modules and obtained feedback through focus groups with teachers, paraprofessionals, and school administrators.
+Modules were further revised based on feedback and presented to a team of content and school-based experts for additional feedback.
+The revised modules were then presented in a second round of focus groups and final revisions were made before the creation of the web-based versions.
+Next, three single-case design studies were conducted to evaluate the feasibility, usability, and preliminary promise of Para-Impact and inform further revisions.
+Focus groups and interviews were conducted with participating teachers and paraprofessionals at the end of the studies to obtain additional feedback on the feasibility.
+The intervention was revised based on this feedback and results of the single-case design studies.
+Finally, a randomized controlled trial was conducted to assess the promise of Para-Impact for improving (1) teachers' coaching fidelity; (2) paraprofessionals' implementation of systematic instruction and overall instruction; (3) students' active engagement, academic responding, on-task behavior, and progress on individualized educational goals; and (4) classroom climate and teacher-paraprofessional collaboration.

 Control condition

-For the pilot study, teacher-paraprofessional dyads in the control condition will participate in a group training on systematic instruction.
+For the pilot study, teacher-paraprofessional dyads in the control condition participated in a group training on systematic instruction.

 Key measures